Developer Contributions

 Relief and exemptions

 If your organisation is a charity, if the development is intended for social housing, or if the development is intended for self-build housing, you may qualify for relief or an exemption (either partial or full) in your CIL liability.
 For further details, please refer to the CIL guidance on relief and exemptions.
-To apply for relief, you must submit a Relief Claim form and additional information per the guidance and form to us.
+To apply for exemption or relief, you must submit an Exemption Claim form - Form 7 (Self Build - Part 1); Form 8 (Residential Annex); Form 9 (Residential Extension) or Relief Claim form - Form 10 (Charitable and/or Social Housing), along with relevant additional information as outlined in the guidance.
+Please note that we do not offer exceptional circumstances relief.

 Qualifying for ‘in-use’ credit